Project-Corp-Astro/astro-portfolio/VISUAL_DEPLOYMENT_GUIDE.md

 **Actions:**
 1. **Review everything carefully:**
    - ✓ Both services listed
+   - ✓ Backend has region selected
-   - ✓ Correct regions
+   - ✓ Frontend shows "Global CDN" (this is correct!)
-   - ✓ Environment variables configured
+   - ✓ Environment variables configured for backend

 2. Click **"Apply Blueprint"** or **"Deploy"**

 **What success looks like:**
 - Deployment starts immediately
 - You're redirected to dashboard showing both services

+**💡 Tip:** The frontend being on "Global CDN" is actually better than a single region - it means your site will load fast from anywhere in the world!

 ---